 2,000 AIR MILES are worth $210 at participating stores if you choose to claim your miles as cash rewards.
 If you’re earning dream miles, you need to look at the AIR MILES flight calculator to see where you can go based on your starting location.

-There are no multipliers with your spending, but you’ll earn 1 AIR MILE per $10 spent on all purchases which is the best earn rate out there for an AIR MILES credit card.
+With this card, you’ll get 3x the Miles for every $12 spent at participating AIR MILES Reward Partners.
+All other purchases earn you 1 AIR MILE per $ 12 spent.
+This is the best earn rate out there for an AIR MILES credit card.
 To be clear, the BMO AIR MILES®† World Elite®* Mastercard®* is the best credit card if you want to collect AIR MILES and it’s one of the best BMO credit cards.

 It should be noted that with AIR MILES, you can double dip the points at participating merchants.
 For example, in Ontario, you can earn AIR MILES when shopping at Metro grocery stores.
 Simply scan your loyalty card when making your purchase and then pay with your BMO AIR MILES®† World Elite®* Mastercard®*.

-Getting a free membership in Mastercard Airport Experiences provided by LoungeKey, but getting only two free annual passes is a bit disappointing since many other cards give you 4 or more.
+Getting a free membership in Mastercard Airport Experiences provided by LoungeKey, but you don‘t get any free passes.
 One of the better benefits is the 15% discount you get on all AIR MILES flights in North America.